buyhome/mongoid-starter-app/README.markdown

 ## Install all the Gems required

-Note that the Mongoid 1.9.0 gem explicitly required ActiveSupport 2.3.5 (WTF?), so my current Rails stack was:
+Note that the Mongoid 1.9.0 gem explicitly requires ActiveSupport >= 2.2.2, so my current Rails stack was:

 * actionmailer (2.3.5)
 * actionpack (2.3.5)